- How does Findata take care of data protection

 The exercise of rights is not possible always and in all situations.
 With regard to scientific research and the compilation of statistics, it is possible to restrict the rights of a data subject on a case-by-case basis.

 Findata does not restrict data subjects’ rights on its own initiative.
 Restrictions may only be applied if a decision has been made to restrict the rights of a data subject in connection with the research project for which the data permit is applied from Findata.
 In that case, a separate impact assessment must have been prepared concerning the research project, and it must have been submitted to the Office of the Data Protection Ombudsman prior to initiating the project.
 Such a restriction of rights may apply to all of the aforementioned rights.
-As regards other purposes of use laid down in the Secondary Data Act, permit applicants do not have the opportunity to restrict any rights.
+In addition, the Act on the Secondary Use specifies that a data subject does not have the right, pursuant to Article 21 of the Data Protection Regulation, to object to the processing of his or her personal data for educational purposes, if the processing of personal data is necessary due to the rarity of the case.

 In a situation where a data subject objects to the processing of their personal data by Findata, Findata erases the data concerning the data subject from its systems.
 At times, however, it is possible that the rights of the data subject, such as the right to object, have been restricted as part of a research project, for example.
 In that case, Findata must consider how the research project-specific restriction applies to data subjects who have objected to the use of their personal data.
 In general, the right to object can be exercised without harming the research project.
 Findata restricts the processing of personal data for the duration of this consideration.